 Bringing data to management.

 Organizational psychology and management fields are littered with bad science (outdated or disproven work, failures to replicate, and retractions galore), leading to vast misunderstanding and ineffective solutions.
 Unlike the the field of medicine, academic and practitioner practices generally don't influence one another; academics tell managers what they should do, without getting feedback on what is practical or relevant.
-The challenges are steep, and one that academics and management alike are not unaware of.
+The challenges are steep, and one that academics and management alike are well aware of.

 “What we do in organizations has very little relationship to what the science says we should do.
 Getting companies to pay attention to science and engage in so-called 'evidence-based management' is a challenge that has been driving industrial-organizational psychologists nuts for the better part of 20 years."